 All members of our team are registered Chinese medicine practitioners with AHPRA (Australian Health Practitioner Regulation Agency) and are also members of AACMA (Australian Acupuncture and Chinese Medicine Association).

-In 1997, ‘Fertility Health’ was the first team modality established at the Rozelle Acupuncture and Chinese Medicine Centre, and in 2006, Jann Mehmet completed the only CM clinical trial on sub fertile men in Australia.
+In 1997, ‘Fertility Health’ was the first team modality established at the Rozelle Acupuncture and Chinese Medicine Centre.
+In 2006, Jann Mehmet completed the only CM clinical trial on sub fertile men in Australia.
 The results were clinically and statistically significant for sperm count, motility, and morphology.
 Jann gained her Masters in Science (by Research) during this study and the team has a strong research background.

-The team is dedicated to promoting excellence in holistic medicine through: ongoing research and education; attending conferences; and liasing with the medical profession.
+The team is dedicated to promoting excellence in holistic medicine through ongoing research and education, attending conferences, and leasing with the medical profession.